dmerejkowsky/mastoback/README.md

 I'm lazy and I wanted to store the whole data returned by the Mastodon API "just in case".
 Mongo is nice for this.

-* Why Pythno 3.6 only ?
+* Why Python 3.6 only ?

 Because I wanted to play with mypy and I prefer type annotations to `# type:` comments